eclipse-californium/californium/MIGRATION_HINTS.md

 If a 2.0.0 or newer is used, it's recommended to update first to 2.6.2 and cleanup all deprecation using the documentation on the deprecation.

+## First Experience

+Migrating [Eclipse/Hono](https://github.com/eclipse/hono) and [Eclipse/Leshan](https://github.com/eclipse/leshan) the major changes, which requires adaption, are the changes in the DTLS configuration and the related callbacks.
+Reading the section below should help all to overcome issues caused by these changes.

 ## Noteworthy Behavior Changes

 ### Element-Connector: